SchrodingerZhu/area-exam-survey/writing/main.typ

 In this chapter, we have examined how inplace mutation is achieved via RC-oriented optimizations.
 Contrary to traditional belief that RC can introduce maintainence overhead over fastpaths, @ullrich2020countingimmutablebeansreference @perceus @frame-limited iterate the reuse analysis algorithm and achieve no extra cost other than the necessary check of exclusivity.
 With @frame-limited, reuse analysis can even be used to avoid nondeterministic heap growth that can happen in both functional and imperative environment.
 Compared with previous solutions to the "Aggregate Update Problem", the RC-based solution is beneficical for both large and small objects and does not require manual selection of fixed operations.
 Compared with other performant GC methods, RC has a minimal runtime requirement which enables a shameless way to interpolate between functional and imperative world.

 = Related Works <related-works>
 In the previous chapter, we have seen RC-based memory reuse approaches with combined static analysis and runtime support.
 In this chapter, we hope to enhance the understanding of these approaches by covering more related works and studying their advantages and limitations over the RC-based approach.
+There are two kinds of related works covered in this chapter:

+1. We first discuss the linear type systems that explicity grant languages with the inplace mutation capabilities without static analysis.
+RC-based reuse analysis is related to this approach in the sense that even though the managed objects can be shared, the ownership is now passed linearly with move semantic.
+2. We generalize the immutability problem to singly-assigned values and study how the MLIR's bufferization pipeline reuse existing buffers to avoid unnecessary materialization of tensor values.

 == Linear Types can Change the World
 In programming languages, linearity typically refer to the properties that a data of certain type can and must be used once @LinearUnique.
 The destructive move semantic in Rust mimics the affine linearity in the sense that an object is either moved (used) or dropped#footnote("Cloning an object creates a new object without consuming the original one.
 Both the original object and the newly cloned ones still conform the affine linearity.").